samina-moiyadi/dummyjson-api-authentication-testing-pack/README.md

 - Clear separation of positive vs negative testing
 - Real-world QA validation mindset

+This is the initial stable version (v1.0) of the authentication testing pack.
-It is suitable for **QA portfolios, interview discussions, and freelance proof-of-work**.
+It is suitable for **QA portfolios, interview discussions, and freelance proof-of-work and reusable starter packs for API testing projects**.

 ## Author